THE BEACON ON THE BOULEVARD

 Saints of the Month

-Who are the Saints for the month of April?
+Who are the Saints for the month of February?

-Becoming Catholic through R.C.I.A.
+Becoming Catholic through O.C.I.A.

 To any of our Non-Catholic brothers and sisters,